 We cannot hit target rates exactly; mapping doesn’t always work perfectly and overlapping on curves and waterways happens, fertilizer densities vary.
 Acres are not always what FSA, Google Earth or Great Grandpa said they are.
 Consider 3-5% added fertilizer from the beginning so we have a cushion and do not need to reorder for your last field at 9:00 p.m. on a Saturday night.
 The customer is happier if little long knowing plant nutrients are there and available.
 We will empty the applicator before we leave your farm.

 This is a question better suited for an objective third party, farm financial analyst, or crop consultant with a strong financial knowledge.
 But we can offer some insight.
 First, don’t always assume a yield drag from a change in practice.
 If concerned, scout with more focus on plant population, growth relative to planting date, and overall field maturity to a comparable conventionally planted field.
 Use soil tests and plant tissue tests to determine if plants needs are being met, and apply nitrogen and micronutrients as needed.
 But that is a common rule in all fields.
 So, if still concerned, there is a yield drag you need to analyze the information at the end of the year.
 Next, look at the cost of inputs such as fuel, fertility, and machine cost, either lease cost, custom hired costs, or cost of ownership.
 All other input costs should be comparable to conventional cropping systems.
 Typically, the return to the operator is greater to strip-till fields due to the lower input cost.
 But as the practice continues into year two, then three new realizations occur.
-Source: University of Minnesota, Center for Farm Financial Management, FINBIN analysis is a great tool for comparing different practices.
-It is important to look at the specific inputs.
-Only the items that have a direct correlation to input cost are the real determinates.

 It is true that by neglecting the top four inches of the soil may leave it sticky at seed depth.
 But look at it this way.
 What has been gained if it is so sticky that it is only leveling the field, not properly incorporating fertilizer and herbicide applications or creating a slimy barrier at the three- or four-inch level and finally visible wheel tracks, then what has been gained?